 JSnobolApp 1.3 (sand-box version)

-Once it is downloaded, you can (on Windows or Mac OS X) simply browse to where you downloaded it (your Downloads folder, if you use Firefox), and double-click on it.
+Once it is downloaded, you can (on Windows or Mac OS X) simply browse to where you downloaded it (using your file browser – to your Downloads folder, for example), and double-click on it.

 On Linux, you need to create a desktop launcher for it, with the following statement to be executed: